yashk78131/Hacktoberfest2025dfc/README.md

 ## How to Participate in Hacktoberfest 2025: Rewards, Repos & Beginner’s Guide

-## Beginner-Friendly Repositories to Contribute
+## My Beginners friendly repo's to contribute!

-This is a community-driven list of beginner-friendly repositories.
-If you know any good repository for beginners, feel free to add it to this table by creating a pull request.
+Here’s a curated list of repositories that are perfect for beginners to start contributing to.
+Whether you want to improve your coding skills, design templates, or work on fun projects — these repos have something for everyone!

 | Repo Name | URL | Tech Stack |
 |-----------|-----|------------|
 | Profile README Templates | [Link](https://github.com/avinash201199/profile-readme-templates) | HTML, CSS, Markdown |